 A Greek translator is available at Littera Translation Agency.
 We work with more than 15 Greek translators and proofreaders.

+It is simply to translate from Greek.
 We can help you with a Greek to English translation!
 We work with more than 80 other languages, as well.
 Ask our manager for your language pair.